What issues were considered during the Assessment Review?

 What is advance disclosure?

-This new process being implemented by MPAC provides municipalities and business property owners with the opportunity to contribute to the determination of assessed values before the assessment roll is finalized.
+This new process implemented by MPAC provides municipalities and business property owners with the opportunity to contribute to the determination of assessed values before the 2016 assessment roll was finalized.

 For select property types, MPAC has:

 - Established a new advance disclosure process for the 2016 reassessment, including the release of market analytics and preliminary values in advance of roll return;